DiamondsLab/diamonds-monitor/docs/ENHANCED_MONITORING_SYSTEM.md

   diamond,
   provider,
   config,
-  ["security-check", "gas-optimization"], // Only these modules );
+  ['security-check', 'gas-optimization'] // Only these modules );
 ```